Music & More guide for June 27

 Concerts

 Little Joe y La Familia, RiverSounds, 8 p.m.
-Thursday, McLennan Community College’s Ball Performing Arts Center.
+Thursday, McLennan Community College’s Bosque River Stage.

 Lorrie Morgan, 7 p.m.
 Friday, Waco Hippodrome, 724 Austin Ave.; $79 to $49.